-Fireflies live in the rolling highlands of New England and the foothills of the Great Smoky Mountains, the rainforests of Malaysia and the mountainous forests of Japan.
+Fireflies (also known as lightning bugs!) live in the rolling highlands of New England and the foothills of the Great Smoky Mountains, the rainforests of Malaysia and the mountainous forests of Japan.
 Oddly, no species of fireflies that light up are found west of Kansas.
 Nobody is sure why.

 During a quiet night in rural Japan, photographer Tsuneaki Hiramatsu discovered a wooded grove aglow, washed in a golden light.
 Upon closer inspection, Hiramatsu saw thousands of fireflies illuminating the grasses and the trees beyond.
 Happily for us, Hiramatsu had his Nikon along and captured the fireflies in all their natural glory.